-1. Collect security event logs and telemetry in real time for threat detection and compliance use cases.
+Collect security event logs and telemetry in real time for threat detection and compliance use cases.
 A modern SIEM solution can collect, use and analyze log data - from across an ecosystem of teams, tools, peers and partners - in accordance with sector-specific mandates around regulatory compliance and reporting, as well as the latest threat detection needs.
 2. Analyze telemetry in real time, over time, to detect attacks and other activities of interest.
 A modern SIEM can collect, use and analyze all event logs and give a unified view into what's going on across the security stack in real time.
-This gives IT and security teams the ability to manage event logs from one central location, correlate different events over multiple machines or multiple days, and tie in other data sources like registry changes and ISA proxy logs for the complete picture.
+This gives IT and security teams the ability to manage event logs from one central location, correlate different events over multiple machines or multiple days, and tie in other data sources like registry changes and ISA Proxy logs for the complete picture.
 Security practitioners can also audit and report on all event logs from a single place.

-3. Investigate incidents to determine their potential severity and impact on an organization or agency.

-A SIEM can also determine the severity and likelihood of potential incidents for each issue identified, and use this information to prioritize and inform on corrective actions.
+3. Investigate incidents to determine their potential severity and impact on a business. information to prioritize and inform on corrective actions.
 4. Report on these activities.
 A modern SIEM can also generate reports containing security information about any part of an organization's infrastructure and provide a means for documentation and compliance requirements.
 5. Store relevant events and logs.
 And finally, a modern SIEM solution can store historical log data over the long term, which helps analysts meet compliance mandates and correlate data over time.